kpn/mq-hammer/README.md

         --disable-mqtt-tls     Disable TLS for MQTT, use plain tcp sockets to the MQTT broker -h, --help                 help for mqhammer
-    -k, --insecure             Don't validate TLS hostnames / cert chains -n, --num-agents int       Number of agents to spin up (default 1) --prometheus string    Export Prometheus metrics at this address (default ":8080") -r, --ref string           Filename with the expected reference data as JSON
+    -k, --insecure             Don't validate TLS hostnames / cert chains --nss-key-log string   Filename to append TLS master secrets in NSS key log format to -n, --num-agents int       Number of agents to spin up (default 1) --prometheus string    Export Prometheus metrics at this address (default ":8080") -r, --ref string           Filename with the expected reference data as JSON